VMI-ETH/newsletter/contents/Jan-2025/body.md

 ### Running Dinner

-**January 25,your house (dinner) and OAT (afterparty), 18:00**
+**January 25, your house (dinner) 18:00 - 22:00**

 <!-- <center>
   <img width="50%" src="https://vmi.ethz.ch/images/2025_running_dinner.jpg" />
 </center> -->

-VMI invites you to *Running Dinner* – the tastiest way to meet new people!
+VMI invites you to the *Running Dinner* – the tastiest way to meet new people!

-At the running dinner, you will eat a three-course dinner during the evening (while preparing one of these courses yourself), followed by an after-party at OAT with everyone who participated in the running dinner!
+At the running dinner, you will eat a three-course dinner during the evening (while preparing one of these courses yourself), followed by an after-party with everyone who participated in the running dinner!

 Team up with a partner (office mate, flat mate, ...) and cook *one* course at your place for you and four other people.
 You will go to someone else's place for the other courses, and will host two other teams for the course that you cook.